antoniocaccamo/awsome-az104/README.md

 <details>
   <summary>Azure Portal Demo</summary>
-  As we can see in this example, none of the existing users of Tenant A are added to the new Tenant B upon it's creation.
+  As we can see in this example, none of the existing users of Tenant A are added to the new Tenant B upon it's creation, with the exception of the Tenant B creator.

   <img src="demos/aad/aad_new_tenant_user_management.gif" width=650></img>
 </details>

+## Load Balancer (ILB, ELB)

+### Load Balancer Permissions